sorakatsuki/minui-portmaster-for-miyoo-flip/README.md

 > [!IMPORTANT]
 > Not all ports are ready to run immediately after installation, and some may require additional steps.
 This usually involves copying files from a purchased copy of the game.
 These will need to be copied to the corresponding port folder in `/Roms/Ports (PORTS)/.ports` on the SD card.
 Please refer to the port's documentation at the [PortMaster](https://portmaster.games/games.html) website for specific instructions.

+## Updating

+### Safe Update Method (Recommended)

+This method keeps your PortMaster data and settings intact while updating everything else.
+It is the method used when updating the pak via the [NextUI Pak Store](https://github.com/UncleJunVIP/nextui-pak-store).

+1. Mount your MinUI SD card to your computer.
+2. Download the latest `PORTS.pak.zip` from GitHub.
+3. Extract the zip file on your computer.
+This will create a new `PORTS.pak` folder.
+4. In the new `PORTS.pak` folder delete the foler named `PortMaster`.
+5. On your SD card, open the existing `/Emus/<PLATFORM>/PORTS.pak` folder.
+6. Copy the entire contents of the new `PORTS.pak` folder (the `PortMaster` folder will be missing) to the existing `PORTS.pak` folder on your SD card. **Overwrite any files if prompted.**
+7. Eject your SD card and insert it back into your MinUI device.

+### Full Replace Method (Not Recommended)

+This method replaces the entire `PORTS.pak` folder on your SD card with a new one.
+It is easier but it's not recommended as PortMaster settings and data will be lost.
+This method is only recommended if you are having issues after trying the Safe Update method.

+1. Mount your MinUI SD card to your computer.
+2. Delete the entire old `PORTS.pak` folder from `/Emus/<PLATFORM>/` on your SD card.
+3. Copy the new `PORTS.pak` folder (from the extracted zip) to `/Emus/<PLATFORM>/` on your SD card.
+4. Eject your SD card and insert it back into your MinUI device.

+> [!IMPORTANT]
+> This method may remove some dependencies needed by your installed ports.
+If a port does not work after updating, launch PortMaster, go to **Manage Ports**, select the port that is not working, and choose **Reinstall**.
+This will restore any missing files for that port.

 ## Deep Sleep & Shutdown

 Deep sleep is supported on compatible devices.
 Click the power button to enter deep sleep.
 Click again to resume the game.
 To shut down, hold the power button for 2 seconds. **Note:** Shutdown does not save or resume the game and any unsaved progress will be lost.
 For more information and issues, see [MinUI Power Control](https://github.com/ben16w/minui-power-control).